Dhanush-Raj1/Ecommerce-Chatbot-Project/README.md

 - Handled the chatbot receive and response part through javascript.
 - The final result delivers a user experience that is similar in a interaction with a customer service representative of a clothing company

+### 8. MLOps Integration with Apache Airflow
+- Integrated Apache Airflow to orchestrate the complete data pipeline.
+- Each pipeline stage is defined as a task:
+    - Data Collection DAG: Scrapes product data from Amazon using Selenium.
+    - Data Cleaning DAG: Cleans and preprocesses raw product data.
+    - Vector Store Builder DAG: Embeds product data and stores it in Pinecone.
+    - Chatbot Builder DAG: Builds and updates the chatbot using LLaMA and LangChain.
+- The pipeline runs daily at a scheduled time automatically as a result the chatbot gets trained with new product data.
+- Enables better automation, monitoring, retry handling.

 <br>

 # 🚀 Features
+- **MLOps Orchestration**: Automates and monitors the entire pipeline with **Apache Airflow**.
 - **Product Recommendations**: Suggests products based on user queries and budget.
 - **Order Processing**: Handles multiple items, calculates totals, and generates order confirmations.
 - **Order Tracking**: Provides real-time order status updates.